mff-uk/dataspecer/applications/conceptual-model-editor/docs/concepts-catalog.md

 In the header of the list, you see:

 -   the **alias** of the model, [aliasing a model](./models.md#aliasing-a-model)
--   its **color**, which can be seen in the [color picker](#changing-model-colors)
 -   and fold/expand button `🔼`/`🔽` so that your catalog side bar is more organized

-#### Changing model colors

-There is a color picker.
-You can make your models easily distinguishable.
-We tried to choose nice colors.
-When you add a new model, we choose a color randomly. _Sounds like we could choose the colors to be in good contrast to each other, huh, time crunch._

-Just click on the picker and choose a color you like.
-If you don't want to change the color in the end, just click the color the model already has or click elsewhere.

-If you create a new [view](./main.md#views), we copy the colors of the models to the new view as well.
-If you add a new model afterwards, you'll have to keep the colors synchronized yourself. _We know it is a bit odd, future versions of the editor should work more comfortably._

 ### Concept row